letsql/letsql/python/letsql/pipe/README.md

     )
 ```

-Notice the use of each `|` pipe to "glue" together each partial expression.
+Notice the use of each `|` pipe to "glue" together each partial expression, it should be used for that.

 ### Proposal: Pipe Operator should receive multiple arguments